dansasser/SIM-ONE/code/README.md

 # SIM-ONE Cognitive Control Protocol (mCP) Server

+⚠️ **Important Naming Note**: The `mcp_server` directory predates the industry-standard "Model Context Protocol" (MCP).
+In this codebase, "mcp_server" refers to SIM-ONE's **"Multi-Protocol Cognitive Platform"** or **"Modular Cognitive Platform"** - the core orchestrator and agent system.
+This is NOT an MCP tool registry in the modern sense.
+See [../MIGRATION_PLAN.md](../MIGRATION_PLAN.md) for future renaming strategy.

+---

 ## Project Overview

 Welcome to the SIM-ONE mCP Server, a sophisticated, multi-protocol cognitive architecture designed to simulate advanced reasoning, emotional intelligence, and metacognitive governance.
 This server is the backbone of the SIM-ONE framework, providing a powerful platform for developing and orchestrating autonomous AI agents that can perform complex cognitive tasks.